fusion94/fusion94.org/_posts/2024-08-30-my-gaming-history-part-1.md

 - World of Worldcraft (released on November 23, 2004)

-I was working in Silicon Valley for a few years, and at this point, I had ounded the Open Source web site [SourceForge](http://sf.net) and then got laid off from VA Software.
+I was working in Silicon Valley for a few years, and at this point, I had co-founded the Open Source web site [SourceForge](http://sf.net) and then got laid off from VA Software.
 At the time I got laid off I received a really good package and was spending a lot of my time mostly playing Asheron's Call and Anarchy Online.